serajoddin-aliabadi/plugin-perplexity-search-openrouter/README.md

-This plugin allows the AI assistant to search for information from the internet using Perplexity.
+This plugin allows the AI assistant to search for information from the internet using Perplexity with OpenRouter API.

-**🔑 Perplexity API Key needed**.
+**🔑 OpenRouter API Key needed**.
 Click the Settings tab and enter your API Key.
-Get your Perplexity API Key from [here](https://www.perplexity.ai/settings/api)
+Get your OpenRouter API Key from [here](https://openrouter.ai/settings/keys)

 Example usage: